bnkamalesh/webgo/README.md

 	"certFile": "", // Certificate file path for HTTPS "keyFile": "", // Private key file path of the certificate

-	"templatePath": "", // Folder containing all the templates "hideAccessLog": false // if true, access log will not be printed }
+	"templatePath": "" // Folder containing all the templates }
 ```